Belfast Region City Deal - it's a big deal

 City Deals are bespoke packages of funding and decision-making powers negotiated between central government and local authorities.

-The Belfast Region City Deal (BRCD) comprises the six councils of Antrim and Newtownabbey Borough Council, Ards and North Down Borough Council, Belfast City Council, Lisburn and Castlereagh City Council, Mid and East Antrim Borough Council and Newry, Mourne and Down District Council, working in partnership with Queen's University Belfast and Ulster University, Belfast Metropolitan College and Northern Regional College, South Eastern Regional College and the Southern Regional College.
+The Belfast Region City Deal (BRCD) comprises of the six councils of Antrim and Newtownabbey Borough Council, Ards and North Down Borough Council, Belfast City Council, Lisburn and Castlereagh City Council, Mid and East Antrim Borough Council and Newry, Mourne and Down District Council, working in partnership with Queen's University Belfast and Ulster University, Belfast Metropolitan College and Northern Regional College, South Eastern Regional College and the Southern Regional College.

 Following the Chancellor of the Exchequer’s announcement in November 2017 that BRCD negotiations would be opened, we established a major programme of work to develop a detailed, ambitious proposition.
 We submitted our negotiating position to the NI Secretary of State and Westminster with the aim of securing £1 billion of investment from a number of sources and held a partner reception at Westminster on Wednesday, 24 October 2018.
 View our short film:

 This co-investment from the UK government, local government, the universities and the private sector is designed to deliver a step change in our region’s economic fortunes, help achieve a 15 year programme of inclusive growth, an increase of £470m Gross Value Added and create up to 20,000 new and better jobs, accessible to people from all communities.

 As a first step, the partner councils worked with city and region stakeholders, including politicians, the private sector, universities and colleges to complete a robust analysis of our competitive strengths, the key economic challenges facing the region – and what our most pressing needs are.